-legislative purposes only, similar in constitution to those of Madras and Bombay.
-The number of councillors is limited in the former, to twenty, and in the latter, to fifteen.

-75 The administration of a province is conducted by different grades of officers with varying degrees of power, variously distributed among the districts, according to their importance, extent, or other determining circumstances.

-76. The different branches of the administration are administered by the provincial Secretariats, subject to the control of the corresponding Secretariats of the Government of India, which in their turn are, as we have already stated, supervised by the Governor-General and the Members of his Council.

-77. The branches of the administration controlled by each of the Secretariats of the Government of India will be found specified in Appendix A. No. 2.

-78. While therefore the Scoretary of State in England, and the Governor-General in Council in India are theoretically the supreme authority, under the decentralisation scheme initiated during the viceroyalty of Lord Mayo in 1870, the provincial Governments enjoy comparatively greater independence than before.
-Details of administration are not now interfered with by the Government of India, who have come to recognise the fact, that provincial Governments are necessarily better judges of logal requirements and conditions.

-79. But though the supervision exercised by the Governor-General in Council is of a general character, there are branches of the administration which can be efficiently controlled by the supreme Government alone, such as-

-- (1) the military defence of India;

-- (2) relations with Foreign Powers and with the Native States of India;

-- (3)-construction of railways and canals ;
+- 75 The administration of a province is conducted by different grades of officers with varying edgrees of power, variously distributed among the districts, according to their importance, extent, or other determining circumstances. - 76.
+The different branches of the administration are administered by the provincial Secretariats, subject to the control of the corresponding Secretariats of the Government of India, which in their turn are, as we have already stated, supervised by the Governor-General and the Members of his Council. - 77.
+The branches of the administration controlled by each of the Secretariats of the Government of India will be found specified in Appendix A. No. 2. - 78.
+While therefore the Secretary of State in England, and the Governor-General in Council in India are theoretically the supreme authority, under the decentralisation scheme intiated during the viceroyalty of Lord Mayo in 1870, the provincial Governments enjoy comparatively greater independence than before.
+Details of administration are not now interfered with by the Government of India, who have come to recognise the fact, that provincial Governments are necessarily better judges of local requirements and conditions. - 79.
+But though the supervision exercised by the Governor-General in Council is of a general character, there are branches of the administration which can be efficiently controlled by the supreme Government alone, such as- - (1) the military defence of India; - (2) relations with Foreign Powers and with the Native States of India; - (3) construction of railways and canals;

-(4) administration of the post office and telegraph ;

-- (5) management of the finances of the country; - (6) commercial relations.

-80. It will be observed that the fundamental principle in the conduct of the administration is partition of labour connected with the working of its branches among various grades and classes of officers, according to the nature of their charges, under the supervision of the provincial head, and subject to the general control of the supreme authority, the Governor-General in Council.
+- (4) administration of the post office and telegraph; - (5) management of the finances of the country; - (6) commercial relations. - 80.
+It will be observed that the fundamental principle in the conduct of the administration is partition of labour connected with the working of its branches among various grades and classes of officers, according to the nature of their charges, under the supervision of the provincial head, and subject to the general control of the supreme authority, the Governor-General in Council.

-§ 6 -Native States
+§ 6 -Native States.

-81. The Native States in India may be divided into two classes :---
+- 81. The Native States in India may be divided into two classes:-

-I .- Those under the immediate control of the Government of India.
+- I.-Those under the immediate control of the Government of India.

-- 11.-Those under the direct supervision of the Local Governments.
+- II.-Those under the direct supervision of the Local Governments.

 - 82. To the former category belong-

-- (1) Baroda.
-(4) Kalat.
+- Baroda.

-- (1) Daroua.

-(2) Central India States.
+Central India States.

-(3) Hudombod (5) Kashmir.(6) Mysore.
+- (4) Kalat.
+(5) Kashmir.

-- (3) Hyderabad.
+(3) Hyderabad.

+- (6) Mysore.

-(7) Rajputana States.
+- (7) Rajputana States.

-83. To the latter, appertain the States under the-
+- 83. To the latter, appertain the States under the-

-(1) Government of Bengal.
+- (1) Government of Bengal.

-(2) Do.
+- (2) Do.
 Bombay.

-(8) Do.
+- (3) Do.
 Madras.

 - (4) Do.
-North-Western Provinces and Ondh.
+North-Western Provinces and Oudh.

-- Do.
-(5) Punjab.
+- (5) Do.
+Punjab.

 - (6) Chief Commissioner of Assam.

-- (7)Do.
+- (7) Do.
 Burma.

+- (8) Do.
 Central Provinces.
-(8) Do.

-\ The Government of India have also direct relations with Afghanistan, and Nepal.
+The Government of India have also direct relations with Afghanistan, and Nepal.